 If you're still in the museum mode, you can visit the more contemporary museums, such as the Rock and Roll Hall of Fame, or the Great Lakes Science Center.
 Playhouse Square is the home to several large theaters that host traveling Broadway plays, live music, comedy entertainers, ballet and opera performances.

 If you want to enjoy the nightlife of downtown Cleveland, there's non-stop action.
 You can enjoy fabulous restaurants and clubs in the West 6th District or the West Bank of the Flats.
-Hard Rock Cafe', House of Blues, Shooters on the River, PickWick & Frolic, Blue Point Grille, D'Vine Wine, the Improv are just a few of the hot-spots in the downtown area.
+Hard Rock Cafe', House of Blues, Shooters on the River, PickWick & Frolic, Blue Point Grille, Lincoln Tap House, the Improv are just a few of the hot-spots in the downtown area.

 The newest attractions to downtown Cleveland are the Greater Cleveland Aquarium, which opened in 2012.
-If you would like to take a gamble, the Horseshoe Casino will be opening soon.
+If you would like to take a gamble, the Horseshoe Casino is now open.

 Other popular areas for nightlife with restaurants, bars and shopping are the Tremont area, Ohio City, Coventry Village, and the Lakewood area, all within 5-10 minutes of downtown.